graphql-java-kickstart/graphql-java-tools/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Suggest an idea
+about: Suggest an idea for a new feature.
 title: ''
-labels: feature
+labels: enhancement
 assignees: ''
 ---